JDAI-CV/DCL/README.md

                     --detail training_descibe4checkpoint --size 512 \
                     --crop 448 --cls_2 --swap_num 7 7
 ```
+To achieve the similar results of paper, please use the default parameter settings.

 ## Citation
 Please cite our CVPR19 paper if you use DCL in your work: